 There are many different methods for casting-on in knitting, but the knit cast-on is perfect for beginners because you learn how to form knit stitches as you add the stitches to the needle.
 This makes the learning process go a bit faster.
 Casting on is the first row of loops on a knitting needle.

 This knit cast-on is not just useful for beginners; it is also a great choice for several types of knitting projects.

 - You can use it for casting on a lot of stitches without the risk of too short of a long tail.

 - It's great if you need to add stitches in the middle of a row.

 - Sometimes you are making something that requires a little stretch in the first row, for example, hats and sweaters.
 The knit cast-on is perfect for that.

 Begin With a Slip Knot

 - To make a slip knot, hold the yarn so that the tail of the yarn ball is hanging in front of your hand.

 - Wrap the yarn loosely behind the first two fingers of your left hand.
 The yarn should loop around your fingers clockwise.

 - Take the part of the yarn that is attached to the ball and slip it back under the loop behind your fingers.

-- Then slide this off your fingers, pull to tighten slightly, and slip it over the needle.
+- Slide this off your fingers, pull to tighten slightly, and slip it over the needle.

 Open the Loop to Make a Stitch

 Hold the needle with the slip knot in your left hand and the empty needle in your right hand (if you are right-handed).
 You can flip it if you are left-handed.